-The plans are normally financed by contributions to insurance companies and classified as defined benefit plans.
+The plan is normally financed by contributions to insurance companies and classified as a defined benefit plan.

 The Company operates a defined benefit plan in respect of severance pay pursuant to the Severance Pay Law, 1963 (the "Law").
 According to the Law, employees are entitled to severance pay upon dismissal or retirement.
 The liability for termination of employment is measured using the projected unit credit method.
-The amounts are presented based on discounted expected future cash flows using a discount rate determined by reference to yields on Government bonds.
+The amounts are presented based on discounted expected future cash flows using a discount rate determined by reference to market yields at the reporting date on high quality corporate bonds that are linked to the Consumer Price Index with a term that is consistent with the estimated term of the severance pay obligation.

 In respect of its severance pay obligation to certain of its employees, the Company makes current deposits in pension funds and insurance companies (the "Plan Assets").
 Plan Assets comprise assets held by a long-term employee benefit fund or qualifying insurance policies.
-Plan Assets are not available to the Company's own creditors and cannot be returned directly to the Company.
+Plan Assets are not available to the Company's creditors and cannot be returned directly to the Company.

-Actuarial gains and losses are recognized in other comprehensive income or (loss) retrospectively in the period in which they occur.
+Actuarial gains and losses are recognized in other comprehensive income or loss retrospectively in the period in which they occur.